Banque du Caire

+Banque du Caire (BDC) is a major Egyptian bank.
+The bank was founded in 1952.
+Headquartered in Cairo, the bank offers a diverse range of services and products to both corporate and retail customers.
+With a network of 248 branches across Egypt, Banque du Caire serves a large and diverse customer base of over 3 million.

 The bank has worked on the institutionalization of microfinance across banks to promote financial inclusion.
 It also operates digital banking frameworks for both retail and corporate clients.
 The bank launched a corporate leasing venture in 2018, Cairo leasing Corporation (CLC).
 Banque du Caire also offers access to COMESA markets through Cairo International Bank.